-The provision for current income tax in 2018 pertains to the regular corporate income tax (RCIT) of 30% of taxable income, while the provision in the same period in 2017 pertains to the minimum corporate income tax of 2% of gross income for the meantime that the Parent Company, to which all the provision for current income tax pertains to, legally utilizes its net loss carryovers and tax credits.
-The Parent Company fully exhausted its loss carryovers and tax credits by the third quarter of 2017, and has been subject to RCIT since then.
+The provision for current income tax in 2018 and 2017 both pertains to the regular corporate income tax (RCIT) of 30% of taxable income.
+The Parent Company fully exhausted its available loss carryovers and tax credits by the third quarter of 2017, and has been subject to RCIT since then.